COVID-19 / Coronavirus updates

 Q. Can I get tested to see if I have COVID-19?

 A. Anyone in the Kimberley with a temperature of more than 38C or with flu symptoms can receive a coronavirus test in the latest measures announced to try to stop the virus from reaching remote communities.
 For more on testing, contact the Coronavirus Health Information Line on 1800 020 080.

-WA Health Minister Roger Cook has announced that from Wednesday, April 8, a new COVID-19 clinic will operate from Broome Hospital.
-It will operate from 8.30am-4pm, seven days a week, and will be staffed by clinicians and administrative teams.
+WA Health Minister Roger Cook announced on Wednesday, April 8, that a new COVID-19 clinic would operate in Broome - it is based on the corners of Robinson and Anne Streets.
+It operates from 8.30am-4pm, seven days a week, and is staffed by clinicians and administrative teams.
 Anyone with either a fever of or above 38C or an acute respiratory infection should present for testing as soon as possible.

 Q. Will my bins still get picked up?
 Is the tip still open?